dombrock-archive/receiver_zero/README.md

 # receiver_zero
 Control your computer remotely using Python3.

-**NOTE: THIS SOFTWARE IS NOT AS SECURE AS IT COULD BE.
-IT NOW INCLUDES AN OPTIONAL SERVER PASSWORD BUT THERE IT STILL DOES NOT IMPLEMENT A SECURITY LAYER.
-USE CAUTION WHEN OPERATING THIS SOFTWARE ON NETWORKS THAT YOU DO NOT TRUST OR CONTROL.**
+**USE CAUTION WHEN OPERATING THIS SOFTWARE ON NETWORKS THAT YOU DO NOT TRUST OR CONTROL.**

 ## Now includes a pre-built windows executable (made with PyInstaller) for easy demonstration.